 A conventional IRA has limitations on what assets can be invested within it.
 Depending on the financial firm that designed the IRA, some combination of stocks, bonds, mutual funds, and ETFs are available.
 You choose your investments based on the menu you’re handed.
 You can’t invest in assets that aren’t on the menu.

 A self-directed IRA eliminates the menu-based investment selection.
 Instead, SDIRA holders can invest in a broader range of assets and so-called alternative asset classes.
-These include precious metals, commodities, real estate, private placement securities, digital assets, and more.
+These include precious metals, commodities, real estate, private placement securities, digital currencies, and more.
 In addition, an SDIRA has access to stocks, bonds, mutual funds and ETFs.
 It just offers more choice.

 Even so, an SDIRA doesn’t give you free rein to invest in anything you want.
 You still cannot invest in assets like collectibles, S-corporations, and life insurance through an SDIRA.